DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   Defines the background image.
 - **import** : *section*
   Allows scene import from a CSCN file or another file format supported by Castor3D importer plug-ins.
+- **include** : *file*
+  Includes a scene file, allowing you to split your scene in multiple files.
+- **fog_type** : *value*
+  Defines the fog type for the scene.
+Possible values are:
+  - *linear*: Fog intensity increases linearly with distance to camera.
+  - *exponential*: Fog intensity increases exponentially with distance to camera.
+  - *squared_exponential*: Fog intensity increases even more with distance to camera.
+- **fog_density** : *real*
+  Defines the fog density, which is multiplied by the distance, according to chosen fog type.
+- **directional_shadow_cascades** : *int*
+  Defines the number of cascades for directional light sources.
 - **scene_node** : *section*
   Defines a new section describing a scene node for objects, lights or billboards.
 - **camera_node** : *section*